-- 2.1 The climatic criteria are considered first when classifying land as climate can be overriding in the sense that severe limitations will restrict land to low grades irrespective of favourable site or soil conditions. - 2.2 The main parameters used in the assessment of an overall climatic limitation are average annual rainfall, as a measure of overall wetness, and accumulated temperature (degree days Jan-June), as a measure of the relative warmth of a locality.

-- 2.3 A detailed assessment of the prevailing climate was made by interpolation from a 5km gridpoint dataset (Met.
-Office 1989).
-The details are given in the table below and these show that there is no overall climatic limitation affecting the site.
-However, the field capacity days for the site are relatively low in a national context, and therefore the likelihood of any soil wetness problems may be decreased.
-Furthermore, the coastal location of this site and the resulting high evapotranspiration rates means that moisture deficits are relatively high, which may increase the likelihood of soil droughtiness problems. - 2.4 No local climatic factors such as exposure or frost risk are believed to affect the site.
+- 2.1 The climatic criteria are considered first when classifying land as climate can be overriding in the sense that severe climatic limitations will restrict land to low grades irrespective of favourable site or soil conditions. - 2.2 The main parameters used in the assessment of an overall climatic limitation are average annual rainfall, as a measure of overall wetness, and accumulated temperature, as a measure of the relative warmth of a locality. - 2.3 A detailed assessment of the prevailing climate was made by interpolation from a 5km grid point dataset (Met.
+Office, 1989).
+The details are given in the table below and these show that there is no overall climatic limitation affecting the site. - 2.4 However, climatic factors do interact with soil factors to influence soil wetness and droughtiness limitations.
+The climate at this location is relatively warm and moist in a regional context therefore the likelihood of a wetness or droughtiness limitation may be enhanced depending on the soil conditions. - 2.4 No local climatic factors such as exposure or frost risk are believed to affect the site significantly.

-Table 2: Climatic Interpolation
+Table 2: Climatic Interpolations